 According to a Ramsey Solutions research study, 44% of people who partner with a financial advisor have $100,000 or more saved for retirement versus just 9% of those who fly solo.
-With such a huge difference in results, why would so many folks not hire an investing professional?
+With such a huge difference in results, why would so many folks not hire an investment professional?

 Look, I know it’s hard to understand how investing works, how financial advisors are paid and what you’re getting for your money.
 But I also know that successful investors work with financial advisors they trust.
 And if you’re going to reach your dream retirement, you need an advisor you can trust on your side.

 It’s important for you to learn the different ways an advisor can get paid.
 That way, you can ask the right questions—and keep asking them until you find the right advisor for you.